CLIENT

 Context

-Heyday Health is a virtual-first primary care provider serving Medicare patients.
-Many of its patients are rural, low-income, mobility-impaired, or unfamiliar with digital platforms.
+Heyday Health is a growing, early stage virtual-first primary care provider serving Medicare patients.
+Many of its patients are rural, low-income, mobility-impaired, and/or unfamiliar with digital technologies.

 The Challenge

-High appointment no-show rates were limiting care access and continuity.
-We suspected that relying on video visits and digital tools excluded a large portion of our patients.
+High virtual follow-up appointment no-show rates were limiting care access and continuity.

 Solution

-Through user research and cross-functional collaboration, we uncovered that many patients preferred — and were only reachable through — phone calls.
-This insight led to the development of a phone-first care pathway, reducing no-shows and expanding access.
+Through user research and cross-functional collaboration, we uncovered that many patients preferred, and were only reachable through, phone calls.
+This insight led to the design and implementation of a phone-first care pathway, significantly reducing no-shows, expanding access, and saving Heyday time and money.

 Impact